-Weekly individual tasks, either a Canvas quiz or a short individual assignment, are designed to engage students.
-They will be assigned after each week's class.
+Weekly individual tasks, consisting of either a Canvas quiz or a short assignment, are designed to help students engage with and better understand the concepts covered in class.
+These tasks will be assigned after each week's class.

-5) Group Mini-Task
+5) Group Tasks